tobireinhard/tobireinhard.github.io/_pages/about.md

   [KU Leuven](https://www.kuleuven.be/english/kuleuven/),
   working on verification techniques for heap-manipulating programs and supervised by [Bart Jacobs](https://distrinet.cs.kuleuven.be/people/bartj).
 )

 I'm a postdoc and software verification expert at [DistriNet](https://distrinet.cs.kuleuven.be),
 [KU Leuven](https://www.kuleuven.be/english/)
 working on verification techniques for imperative, heap-manipulating programs.
-My overall goal is to simplify program verification.
-I recently obtained my PhD
+I recently completed my PhD on liveness verification and completeness thresholds []( from
-[](
-  from
   [DistriNet](https://distrinet.cs.kuleuven.be),